Contract cleaning

 Morgan wants to start a new home cleaning business.
 Before she starts hiring employees, she needs to find out about minimum pay rates and entitlements.

-Morgan visits fairwork.gov.au and learns that minimum pay rates and conditions of employment come from both the National Employment Standards and a document called an award.
-The award that she needs to use depends on the industry of her business, and the type of work her employees do.
+Morgan visits our website and learns that minimum pay rates and conditions of employment come from the National Employment Standards and either an enterprise agreement or an award.

-She uses the Find my award tool and finds out that the Cleaning Services Award 2020 (Cleaning Award) applies to her employees.
-This is because her business provides cleaning services under a contract, and the type of work the employees will do is covered by the definition in the Cleaning Award of a Cleaning Services Employee Level 1.
+Morgan uses our Pay and Conditions Tool and learns that the Cleaning Award applies to her employees.
+This is because her business provides cleaning services under a contract, and the type of work the employees will do is covered by the definition in the Cleaning Award.

 The Cleaning Award has rules about rights and obligations, including: